Hello, Dolly! (song)

-"Hello, Dolly!" is the title song of the popular 1964 musical of the same name.
-Louis Armstrong's version was inducted into the Grammy Hall of Fame in 2001.
+"Hello, Dolly!" is the title song of the popular musical of the same name, with music and lyrics by Jerry Herman.

+A recording by Louis Armstrong released in 1964 was a widely popular success, winning the Song of the Year and Male Vocal Performance awards at the 7th Annual Grammy Awards.
+Armstrong's rendition was inducted into the Grammy Hall of Fame in 2001.
-The music and lyrics were written by Jerry Herman, who also wrote the scores for many other popular musicals including Mame and La Cage aux Folles.

 History

-"Hello, Dolly!" was first sung by Carol Channing, who starred as Dolly Gallagher Levi in the original 1964 Broadway cast.
-In December 1963, at the behest of his manager, Louis Armstrong made a demonstration recording of "Hello, Dolly!" for the song's publisher to use to promote the show.
-Hello, Dolly! opened on January 16, 1964, at the St. James Theatre in New York City, and it quickly became a major success.
+At the behest of his manager, Louis Armstrong made a demonstration recording of "Hello, Dolly!" in December 1963, for the song's publisher to use to promote the Broadway show.

-The same month, Kapp Records released Armstrong's publishing demo as a commercial single.
+In January 1964, the same month Hello, Dolly! opened in New York City, Kapp Records released Armstrong's publishing demo as a commercial single.
 His version reached No. 1 on the U.S. Billboard Hot 100, ending the Beatles' streak of 3 chart-topping hits in a row over 14 consecutive weeks.

 "Hello Dolly!" became the most successful single of Armstrong's career, followed by a Gold-selling album of the same name.
 The song also spent nine weeks atop the adult contemporary chart shortly after the opening of the musical.
 The song also made Armstrong the oldest artist ever to reach No. 1 on the Hot 100 since its introduction in 1958.
 Billboard ranked the record as the No. 3 song of 1964, behind the Beatles' "I Want to Hold Your Hand" and "She Loves You".

 "Hello, Dolly!" won the Grammy Award for Song of the Year in 1965, and Armstrong received a Grammy for Best Vocal Performance, Male.
-Louis Armstrong also performed the song (together with Barbra Streisand) in the popular 1969 film Hello, Dolly!.
+Louis Armstrong also performed the song alongside Barbra Streisand for the musical's 1969 screen adaptation.
+In 2018, the song was listed at number 178 on the Billboard Hot 100 60th Anniversary chart.
+There were other charting versions of the song also in 1964 by Kenny Ball, Frankie Vaughan, The Batchelors and Frank Sinatra.
+Liberace also recorded a vocal version of the song.